AmingAndrei/violence.website/content/substances/tar.md

 [[index|...]]/[[substances]]/tar.md

 Tar is a viscous, black substance produced as a metabolic by-product of Devils.
-It manifests as a thick, dark liquid with iridescent streaks that display rainbow-like coloration.
+It manifests as a thick, dark liquid with iridescent streaks that display rainbow-like colouration.
 Despite its appearance, Tar exhibits complex chemical and energetic properties distinct from naturally occurring tars or hydrocarbons.

 Properties